-To be eligible for this qualification you must successfully complete: 12 units, 6 core, 6 electives
+To be eligible for CPC20220 you must successfully complete: 10 units, 5 core, 5 electives.

-The NESA course requires students also undertake General Induction Training (White Card) which is a pre-requisite for many other units, and Use construction tools and equipment as Mandatory units in this course.
-(Your school will confirm which electives will be delivered):
+The General Induction Training (White Card) is a pre-requisite for many other units and is mandatory in the NESA course.
+Two additional units identified below are also designated as Mandatory units in this course.
+Your school will confirm which elective will be delivered:

 - CPCCWHS1001 Prepare to work safely in the construction industry (NESA Mandatory)

-- CPCCOHS2001A Apply OHS requirements, policies and procedures in the construction industry (Core)
+- CPCCWHS2001 Apply WHS requirements, policies and procedures in the construction industry (Core)